mobomo/stately/README.md

 #Stately
 Stately is a symbol font that makes is easy to create a map of the United States using only HTML and CSS.
 Each state can be styled independently with CSS for making simple visualizations.
-And since it's a font, it scales bigger and smaller while staying sharp as a tack on retina displays.
+And since it's a font, it scales bigger and smaller while staying sharp as a tack.

 ##What is Stately?
 Each state is a glyph within the font.
 Each state is positioned and sized relative to the the rest of the states, so that when each character is stacked on top of one another, it creates a full map.